oneananda/Software-Architecture-Best-Practices/Cloud Computing/General Networking/East-west traffic control/README.md

 ### Implementation

-- **Use Azure Firewall:** We can configfure even for internall based on network and application based rules
+- **Use Azure Firewall:** We can configfure even for internal settings based on network and application based rules.
 - **Use Network Security Groups (NSG):** Azure NSGs can also be used to filter east-west traffic by controlling which resources can communicate with each other within the virtual network.

 ## Scenarios